leplatrem/blog.mathieu-leplatre.info/content/Dev/python_good_practices_2020.rst

 Tests
 -----

 There's almost no debate about `pytest <https://pytest.readthedocs.io>`_ nowadays.
-To me, the most appealing feature is the `fixtures decorator <https://docs.pytest.org/en/latest/fixture.html>`_, to maintain your tests `DRY <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_.
-It allows to obtain dependency injection, object factories, connection setup, config changes...
+To me, the most appealing feature is the `fixtures decorator <https://docs.pytest.org/en/latest/fixture.html>`_, to keep your tests `DRY <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_.
+It enables you to use dependency injection, object factories, connection setup, config changes...

 .. code-block:: python